-Respond to each question, referring to specific scenes, events, and dialogue from the films as evidence for your interpretation.
+Respond to each question, referring to specific scenes, events, and dialogue from the film as evidence for your interpretation.

-1. What were some similarities you noticed between the problems faced by the different countries and re gions in the films?
+1. What were some similarities you noticed between the problems faced by the different countries in the film?
 Which country do you think had the most unique or creative solution?
-2. Of the various environmental issues addressed in the films, which one felt most similar to a problem in your own community?
+2. Of the various environmental issues addressed in the film, which one felt most similar to a problem in your own community?
 What was their solution?
 Could that same solution be effective in your community?
 Why or why not?
 3. Look at the map again and study the populations of each country.
-Then, pick one country from the films and describe how the population of that country may have influenced both the problem and solution depicted in the film.
-4. Compare The New Environmentalists to one of the other short films you watched in this program.
+Then, pick one country from the film and describe how the population of that country may have influenced both the problem and solution depicted in the film.
+4. Compare The New Environmentalists with the short film Tule Elk: The Killing of a Native Species.
 How did they differ in their purpose or message?
 How did the style of each film suit its particular message?